 David van den Berg, Executive Director

 David van den Berg came to Alaska in 1989 to help clean up oil spilled from the Exxon Valdez.
 He moved to Fairbanks later that year.
-Before joining the Downtown Association of Fairbanks as its Executive Director in July of 2008, he was the Executive Director of the Northern Alaska Environmental Center.
-Before that, he was president of Arctic Wild, a wilderness guiding company operating throughout Alaska’s Arctic.
-An avid dog musher, he once traversed the North Slope by dog team from Wiseman via Anaktuvuk Pass to Umiat, onward to Nuiqsut, then by an easterly misadventure through the Prudhoe Bay oilfields to the Dalton Highway.
-Perhaps surprisingly, he loves being downtown.
-David is married to Amy Cook; they have two children, Eleanor and Henri.
+Before joining the Downtown Association of Fairbanks as its Executive Director in July of 2008, he was president of Arctic Wild, a wilderness guiding company operating throughout Alaska’s Arctic.
+He is married to Amy Cook and together they have two children.